Eshu (collection): Catwalk presentation

 The runway show was staged on 15 February 2000 at the derelict Gainsborough Studios building in London.
 Alfred Hitchcock, McQueen's favorite director, had shot several of his early films there.
+The invitation featured a close-up detail of red-streaked hair.
 The presentation was managed by McQueen's usual collaborators, including Gainsbury & Whiting for production and Joseph Bennett for set design.
 (Note: Gainsbury & Whiting handled production for all of McQueen's professional shows.
 Bennett had designed all of McQueen's runways since No. 13 (Spring/Summer 1999).)
 Runway theatrics were kept to a minimum, with no special effects or grand finale.
 Producer Sam Gainsbury felt that McQueen's intent was to match the presentation to the clothes: "he had found this big empty location that was very raw; the collection was very raw".

 The minimal stage dressing consisted of covering the runway with shards of slate.
 The soundtrack consisted of African drums and techno beats; models also had microphones on their feet so their footsteps could be heard over the sound system as well.
 They were styled with simple make-up, their hair slicked down and powdered with gold, referencing the wealth generated by gold mining in West Africa.

 Sixty-three looks were presented in the runway show.
 Models entered on a pathway, built by the production team, which led from the top of the building to the runway on the ground floor.
 The collection included several showpiece looks.
 The first model wore a full-skirted Victorian-style ivory dress daubed with red mud, paired with an African-styled mask of wood trimmed with horsehair, possibly depicting Eshu.
 Diana Gärtner wore Look 7, a beige leather one-shouldered ball gown, hand-cut with feather patterns.
 The hem was roughly and asymmetrically cut away to show the wire-frame crinoline beneath.
 Karolina Malinowska wore Look 8, a full-length dress in white gauze with a bodice draped in wooden beads and a hem dipped in red mud.
 Looks 11 and 12 featured leather tops printed on the back with a 1932 Wanda Wulz photograph that superimposes the artist's portrait with her cat.
 The garments were slashed into narrow strips that were left to hang loosely.
 McQueen's by-then signature moulded torso appeared in Look 21, paired with a drop-waist skirt covered in handmade fabric roses.
 Alek Wek wore Look 37, a sleeveless fitted dress whose bodice and upper skirt were beaded in yellow-green, transitioning to a brown skirt of loose natural horsehair.
 For Look 56, the model was fitted with the snarling mouthpiece and large hoop earrings.
 Look 58 comprised an oversized black coat made from large coils of hair.